fartg/rbxcat/README.md

 }
 ```

-Perfect!
-Now all players will have an attribute named money with the starting value of 0!
+Perfect.
+Now all players will have an attribute named money with the starting value of 0.

-Now let's get our money functions set up somewhere safe so our server scripts can access them!
+Now let's get our money functions set up somewhere safe so our server scripts can access them.
 Inside of `game.ServerStorage.rbxcat.Modules.Handlers` you'd create a new module script entitled "Money".
-(Inside of this is where we'll handle spending and receiving money!)
+(Inside of this is where we'll handle spending and receiving money.)

 ![image](https://github.com/fartg/rbxcat/assets/70608092/0dbd034c-1bef-4a4f-aa6c-a3bfb7c024a4)